vertexcover-io/pgbackups-py/README.md

 # Overview

-This package provides a python script `pgbackup` that will capture a Heroku PGBackup, wait for it to complete, and then store it within the Amazon S3 bucket you specify.
+This package provides a python script `pgbackups` that will capture a Heroku PGBackup, wait for it to complete, and then store it within the Amazon S3 bucket you specify.
 Best way to use this package is to use heroku scheduler to schedule this python script at any required durations and get automated offsite backups.
 This project though can also be used as a library and can be used within your own code.
-The `pgbackup` script can also be run from command line to generate adhoc backups
+The `pgbackups` script can also be run from command line to generate adhoc backups